 - Shrinking cities

-Renia Ehrenfeucht is a Professor and the Chair of the Community + Regional Planning Department at the University of New Mexico School of Architecture + Planning.
+Renia Ehrenfeucht is a Professor of the Community + Regional Planning Department and the Associate Dean for Research at the University of New Mexico School of Architecture + Planning.

 She also currently serves as the Central Region Representative of the Association of Collegiate Schools of Planning (ACSP) Governing Board.